fresh999/fresh999.github.io/md_posts/introduction.md

         return template.lines[:hook_idx] + [title] + self.html_content + template.lines[hook_idx + 1:]
 ```

 Basically, this reads the Markdown post, converts it to HTML and uses a template to compile the final HTML blog post.
-I have also made use of some extensions of `python-markdown`{class=prettyprint}, which you can read all about at [Extensions](https://python-markdown.github.io/extensions/).
+I have also made use of some extensions of `python-markdown`{class=prettyprint}, which you can read all about [here](https://python-markdown.github.io/extensions/).
+The main point of the code block above, though, is to show how code is rendered.
+Syntax highlighting is provided by [Google's code prettifier](https://github.com/googlearchive/code-prettify).
+I know, the script is no longer maintained but for now I am satified, although I do not rule out switching to some other syntax highlighter in the future.

 Now, Markdown does support LaTeX, but I really like my LaTeX setup and I would like to be able to use LaTeX when writing blog posts strictly about maths or physics.
 This is why I am currently working on a LaTeX to HTML compiler, which I am going to blog about.

 There are many more projects on my to-do list and I am only going to reveal a couple.
-First, I would like to style the blog using animations.
-Second, I want to add a comments section.
+First, I would like to style the blog using animations, for which I am going to need to learn some JavaScript.
+Second, I want to add a comments section, to make this blog a lively and interactive place.

 There you go!
 I am excited to launch the blog and I am looking forward to finishing the setup process.
 Stay fresh!